AlexeyRaga/eta-service-example/Readme.md

 2. Consumer service

 ### Start Kafka
-If you don't have Kafka installed and running already use `docker-compose` provided with this example:
+If you don't have Kafka installed and running use `docker-compose` configuration provided with this example:

 ```
 $ DOCKER_IP=<your real ip address> docker-compose up -d